zhan994/reve_ros/README.md

 # reve_ros
-A repo. uesd to develop radar based ego velocity estimator.
+A repo. used to develop radar based ego velocity estimator.